MarcusWentz/eulerswap-parameters/README.md

 If truly random, then the spectrogram would give us random noise with no patterns, yet we see vertical columns, mention red sinusoidal pattern
 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/Stablecoin_Frequencies.png?raw=true" alt="Sample Image 1" width="1000"/>

-From our previous work on Uniswap v3 pools we also observe patterns linked to NYSE liquidity and bot activity at UTC-00:00, so one could optimize eulerswap parameters not just across the price space, but also time spectrum.
+From our previous work on Uniswap v3 pools at ETHNY we also observed patterns linked to NYSE liquidity and bot activity at UTC-00:00, so one could optimize Eulerswap parameters not just across the price space, but also time spectrum.
 For example, the data can be further refined by looking at the blocks prior to NYSE open and UTC 0:00 open to adjust the c_1 and c_2 parameters.
 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/uniswap_trade_activity.jpeg?raw=true" alt="Sample Image 1" width="1000"/>